Ayushkumargit7/Multimodal-Test-Case-Generator/README.md

-﻿# Multimodal Test Case Generator
+﻿# Multimodal Image Test Case Generator

 This tool generates detailed testing instructions for any digital product feature, based on uploaded screenshots and optional text context.
 It leverages a multimodal large language model (LLM) to generate comprehensive, step-by-step test cases, helping QA teams and developers streamline their testing processes.